Antonio Brack Egg

 Antonio José Brack Egg (3 June 1940 – 30 December 2014) was an agronomist engineer, an ecologist, and researcher.
 He was the first Peruvian Minister of the Environment.
 He is a national and international authority on issues pertaining to biological diversity and biocommercial development.
 He died after a brief hospitalization in 2014.

 Brack's Andes frog (Phrynopus bracki), a tiny frog occurring in the Yanachaga–Chemillén National Park that Brack help to establish, is named in his honor.

+He was recognized with the Barbara D’Achille National Environment Award of Peru in 1996.
+He was awarded the Esteban Campodónico Prize in 2004 for his work in service to Peruvian society.